lalyre/lottery-facility/README.md

 --originnum   Items of combinations separated by '|' or ' '.
 --originfile  File containing one item per line that are used in combinations of <file> file.
 --targetnum   Items of combinations separated by '|' or ' ', for the translation of combinations.
---targetfile  File containing one item per line used for the translation <file> file.
+--targetfile  File containing one item per line used for the translation of <file> file.
 ```

 **Description**<br>